Energy Innovation Center (EIC)

 Who are the participants?

-Students who are currently enrolled in 9th grade (freshman) or 10th grade (sophomore) in Spring 2013 are eligible to participate.
+Students currently enrolled (Spring 2014) in 9th grade (freshman) or 10th grade (sophomore) are eligible to participate.

 Who pays for the program?

 Payment for room, board, instructional supplies, and field trips are paid for by the School of Energy Resources.
 Students may wish to bring funds to support personal recreational activities, snacks, laundry, and other personal purchases.